jonahedmundson/VGsalesDashboard_R/README.md

 <!-- ~You can find the deployed app [here](https://vg-sales-r.herokuapp.com/).~ -->

-(If the above link is broken, this is because the dashboard was accruing charges, so I took it down.
+(This dashboard was accruing charges, so I took it down.
 I have included some images below.
 Additionally, you can run a local live version of the dashboard by pasting `Rscript dashboard.R` into your terminal.
 You can also watch a video of me using the dashboard [here](https://www.youtube.com/watch?v=Xjt4mht_LyI).)

 You can find the Python version of this same dashboard [here](https://github.com/a-foote/VGsalesDashboard).